 December 11th, 2016.
 Food Bank, Sandwich Sunday.
 Christmas Concert after Lunch

 December 18th, 2016

-We had a very busy and productive year.
-The projects and activities we did throughout the year included …….
+– The projects and activities we did throughout the year were:

 – Movie & Social throughout the year